andrewdownsau/Games_Thief-Terminal-App/README.md

 In the game loop proper, the player order will be randomly chosen with the active player highlighted in the header scoreboard.
 This player will then be instructed to select the option to roll the number of dice available (not held, starts with full 5 set).
 The output of the roll will show as a series of numbers with valid values/sets highlighted (sets will be encompassed with []).
 In outcome 1 where there are valid and invalid values/sets, the user then is prompted to select between two options of re-rolling or ending their turn.

-If they choose to re-roll all dice values/sets are un-highlighted and the user is instructed to select the values/sets that they would like to hold for the subsequent rolls (and that at least one must be selected).
+If they choose to re-roll the user is instructed to select the values/sets that they would like to hold for the subsequent rolls (and that at least one must be selected).
 Once selected the values/set are highlighted in a different color/style to denote a "held" status (which remains until either outcome 2 or 3 is reached).
 When satisfied with their selection, the user is then instructed to select the prompt for the re-roll and the process continues with the remaining dice.

 If the user chooses to end their turn then the active player highlight moves to the next in the sequence and they are then prompted to ask whether they want to steal the previous player's turn.